Overview of Idaho Taxes

 Taxes are based on the full market value of property, which is determined each year by an assessor in each county.
 In determining market value for a home, the assessor typically uses sales price data for recently sold homes that are comparable in terms of size, location, condition and other distinctive features.

-Once assessed value has been determined, exemptions are applied.
+Once market value has been determined, exemptions are applied.
 The largest exemption in Idaho is the homeowners exemption.
-You can be claim it on an owner-occupied primary residence, and it’s equal to 50% of the value of the house and one acre of land.
+You can claim it on an owner-occupied primary residence, and it’s equal to 50% of the value of the house and one acre of land.
 The exemption is capped at $125,000.

 For example, if you own and live in a home with a market value of $150,000, your assessed value is $150,000.
 Your homeowners exemption would be $75,000 (half the value of the home), which means your tax rate will be applied to a total value of $75,000.